jexxa-projects/JexxaTutorials/TimeService/README.md

-# TimeService - Async Messaging #
+# TimeService - Async Messaging

-## What You Learn ##
+## What You Learn

 *   How to write an application service acting as a so called inbound-port
-*   How to declare an outbound-port sending current time (which represents some kind of measuring point)
+*   How to declare and implement an outbound-port sending current time as async message
-*   How to provide an implementation of this outbound-port, a so-called driving adapter, with console output
-*   How to provide an implementation of this outbound-port using `DrivenAdapterStrategy` from Jexxa for JMS.
-*   How to use a so called `specific adapter` provided by Jexxa together with an application specific driving adapter
+*   How to receive the async message including current time and print it to console

-## What you need ##
+## What you need

 *   Understand tutorial `HelloJexxa` because we explain only new aspects
 *   60 minutes